GuillermoJaca/Computer-Vision-With-Scarce-Labels/README.md

-# Computer Vision With Sccarce Labels
+# Computer Vision With Scarce Labels